Like all true Asian parents, mine drilled the work first, play later mentality into me.

 Like many people, she says, she never thought she needed therapy.
 That was for the weak and needy, the self-absorbed.
 But as she found out, uncovering memories she didn’t know she had helped her to identify patterns in her life, to deal with issues and learn to like and respect herself again.
+When you are ready to make the change to concierge medicine, choosing the best local physician will give you access to a full suite of services, take a look at the site here for more information.
 Apparently, everything we do in our adult lives stems from childhood.
 This is very much a theme toward the end, as Lorna grows more self-aware, and (a little cringingly) describes herself as learning to be her “own parent”.
 This was probably the part I least enjoyed –

 (Incidentally…I once harboured ambitions of becoming a psychologist.
 Nobly, perhaps, I wanted to help others, who didn’t breeze through life, but, like me, stumbled over cracks in the ground, or over their own feet.)